junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Possible, cemetery and death stuff, could be your department.
 I can't see any connections between the victims.
 You got anything about the tombs and statues?"

-"Reports said some statues move the places or poses, and the dates on some of the tombs are clearly wrong.
+"Reports said some statues move the places or poses, and the dates on some of the tombs are obviously wrong.
 The police found three new tombs with the missing people's names on it, but the dates of death are earlier than their dates of birth, therefore 'Death earlier than birth'."

 "People with the same names?"
 Dean suggests.

 "Three pairs of people with same names?
 Too much coincidences, don't you think?"
 Cas narrows his eyes.

-"New York is a big city."
-Dean shrugs, though he doesn't buy the theory either.
+"New York is a big city," Dean shrugs, though he doesn't buy the theory either.
 Since when do they have the luck that things are *just coincidence* anyway.

 "So what should we do?"
 Cas asks, his fingers absently fidgeting the corner of the book.
 "Shall we call Sam?"

-"Nah, we can handle without him."
+"Nah, we can handle it without him."
 Dean's face is unreadable for a moment.
-"He got what he wanted, an apple-pie life with a pretty woman, don't think I can do it again to rob him from that kind of life."
+"He got what he wanted, an apple-pie life with a pretty woman, don't think I can do it again to rob him from that kind of life.
+He'd probably just punch me in the face if I show up on his doorsteps of his white-fence house."

 "Dean, I don't think --"

 "Cas."
 Dean doesn't let him finish, giving him a stern look that means "drop the topic," Cas falls silent.

-Dean sighs after a beat, "We'll call him later then, alright?
-After finishing this one, we can do the catch-up or whatever."
+"He made his choice."
+Dean keeps his voice cold and steady, "For once, I'm respecting that.
+It's just you and me now."

-"Alright," Cas murmurs, grabbing the book and ready to stand up from the diner seat.
-"Where are we going next?"
+Cas sighs, grabbing the book and ready to stand up from the diner seat.
+"Alright.
+Where are we going next?"

 "To the cemetery -- want to check out those tombs first.
 Maybe we can find something the police missed.
-If we have time later, ask around the victim's family -- standard questions."
-Dean stands up, gesturing for Cas to follow.
+Ask around the victim's family later -- routine questions."
+Dean stands up, straightening his FBI suit, gesturing for Cas to follow.
 "Only a few blocks away, we can cross the Central Park.
 Come on."

 They walk out of the diner, merging into the ocean of pedestrians on the streets.

 Dean leans closer to avoid them getting separated by the crowd.

-Cas tucks the book into the trench coat pocket.
+Cas tucks the book under his arm.

-Dean regards his move closely suddenly, looking him up and down, then landing his gaze on the book, as if he only starts to notice it now.
+Dean regards his move closely when their elbows bump, looking him up and down, then landing his gaze on the book, as if he only starts to notice it now.
 "Where did you get that book?"

 "What, this one?"
 Cas follows his gaze, flipping the book over to show him the cover.
 The title reads "Melody Malone," with a drawing of a sexy lady detective in a sheathy leather jacket, her face hidden in the shadow of a large detective hat, only showing red lips kissing a smoking gun.

 "I like the cover," Dean comments with a small smile, taking the book and skimming random pages, "looks like some old-time detective novel."

-"Yes, it is a rather intriguing story about a private detective in old town New York."
+"Yes, it is.
+It's a rather intriguing story about a private detective in old town New York."
 Cas confirms.
 "I found it in the motel drawer."

-Dean turns to the back cover, reading out loud: "New York growled at my window.
+Dean turns to the back cover, reading out: "New York growled at my window.
 A friend once told this was the town of a million stories.

 "Some nights I felt like they were all happening to me.
 This was one of those nights.

 "But what the hell -- my stocking seams were straight, my lipstick was combat ready, and I was packing cleavage that could fell an ox at twenty feet."

-He looks up from the blurb, amused, "Whoever wrote this, I like her already.
-'Packing cleavage that could fell an ox at twenty feet!'"
+He looks up from the blurb, amused, "Whoever wrote this, I like her.
+'Packing cleavage that could fell an ox at twenty feet!'
+Look at that!"

 Some passers-by glance at them with curious eyes, probably overhearing the last bit.